k18382003/movieit/README.md

 ### Problem

 Once, a colleague shared that he went to watch a movie alone the previous night because his wife wasn't interested in that particular film.
 Similarly, in group chats with my friends, there are instances when someone suggests going to the movies together, but occasionally, either no one is available at that time or simply not interested.
 This leads me to consider the possibility of a platform that, based on your current location or neighborhood, helps you connect with someone who shares your interests and is available to join you for a movie when you want to.
-Unlike dating apps, it doesn't focus on finding significant others, and it's distinct from event hosting websites with numerous categories where movies are just one of many.
+Unlike dating apps, it doesn't focus on finding significant others, and it's distinct from event-hosting websites with numerous categories where movies are just one of many.
 MovieIt has a clear and uncomplicated mission: to connect individuals with similar movie interests.

 ### User Profile